Inedo/inedo-docs/Content/executionengine/coreconcepts/statements/try-catch.md

 ```

 In this case:
-* The overall execution status becomes Warn instead of Fail.
+* The overall execution status becomes "Warn" instead of "Fail".
 * Execution proceeds normally after the block.

 You can also use `force normal` to suppresses the error, treating the execution as fully successful.